 The mission statement of the Carver Fire Department is “To be a leading Emergency Service Organization by meeting or exceeding the needs of our community in Fire Prevention, Fire Suppression, and Rescue Operations” and has become the benchmark from which our goals are derived each year.

-We would like to thank the residents of Carver for your support throughout 2022!
+We would like to thank the residents of Carver for your support throughout 2025!

 Your Carver Fire Department has continued to meet every challenge we have encountered.
 CFD has not missed a beat and as a Team, continues to be there for our community and each other.
 For that, I am extremely proud of every Officer, Firefighter, Dispatcher and their families!

-With the support of our community, we put in service a new Forestry Brush Apparatus awarded through a Fire Assistance Grant for $240,000.
-We graduated 5 new Carver Firefighters utilizing our new training facility and excellent in-house staff of certified Recruit and Station trainers and are in the process of hiring 8 new On-Call Firefighters that will graduate in May 2023.
-We mitigated numerous fire emergencies within the community, averaging a 5.4 minute response time, and averaging 21 certified Firefighters responding during the daytime and 30 Firefighters in the evenings.
+We graduated 5 new Carver Firefighters utilizing our state-of-the-art training facility and dedicated in-house staff of certified Recruit and Station trainers, and are in the process of hiring 5 new On-Call Firefighters that will graduate in April 2026.
+We mitigated numerous fire emergencies within the community, averaging a 5.5-minute response time, and averaging 21 certified Firefighters responding during the daytime and 26 Firefighters in the evenings.
 These accomplishments don’t just happen by themselves, but come from the support of our community and hard work from the Officers and Firefighters of your Fire Department.

-MILESTONES OF 2022
+MILESTONES OF 2025

 • Our Fire Department continues as an official ISO 2/2Y Department.
 We are proud to announce continued savings to our residents from $100 to $600 per household.
-To our knowledge, we maintain the highest ISO ranking for a Call Fire Department in the State of Massachusetts.

-I am extremely proud of the PRIDE and professionalism of each of our Officers and Firefighters in the performance of their duties in 2022.
+I am extremely proud of the PRIDE and professionalism of each of our Officers and Firefighters in the performance of their duties in 2025.
 Their unselfish sacrifice, dedication, and loyalty are matched only by that of their families, as they to sacrifice every time our Firefighters are called to duty.
 I recognize the stress that this causes on their families and I am forever grateful for their support in allowing each one of our Firefighters to respond to help someone in their time of need.

 We would like to take this opportunity to thank the citizens of our community for your support and investment in the Carver Fire Department during the past year.
 Your support matters and is appreciated by all of us here at CFD!